Test in a live environment

 Begin a line with a colon in Normal Mode to enter Command-Line Mode - as you saw in the instructions to save and edit your work above.
 Here are some more options for Command Mode:

 This is just a quick overview of Vim's functionality.
-Vim has an incredible range of features and customization options, and you can find a lot more information on the website’s documentation page.
+Vim has an incredible range of features and customization options, and you can find a lot more information on the website’s detailed Vim documentation resources.
 And if you ever need some quick help while using vim, just enter :help to find out more.

 We’ve barely scratched the surface of what’s possible in Vim.
 With its modal editing, extensive customization options, efficient editing features, command-line interface, and portability, Vim offers a versatile and efficient tool for programmers working with text-based files.